Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Introduction

 \section{Introduction}

 Recent progress in deep learning–based weather forecasting (DLWF) models~\citep{gao2022earthformer,lin2022conditional,lam2023learning,bi2023accurate} has yielded notable gains in predictive accuracy, often surpassing conventional numerical models.
-However, such models are vulnerable to adversarial attacks~\citep{deng2025fable, imgrund2025adversarial, arif2025forecasting}, in which subtle manipulation of the input data can lead to significant changes in the output forecasts at targeted locations.
-Specifying the desired weather conditions at the targeted locations is also non-trivial, as it requires considerable domain expertise to ensure that the manipulated forecasts remain physically realistic.
-Since the forecasts are typically used to guide downstream planning and decision-making, \textbf{\emph{adversarial targets are more naturally defined at the downstream level}}---e.g., as an altered tropical cyclone trajectory forecast rather than a perturbed set of meteorological variables--— thereby allowing an attacker to specify the target without the need for extensive domain knowledge.
-These downstream targets can then be used to learn the corresponding adversarial forecasts to be generated by the DLWF models.
+However, such models are vulnerable to adversarial attacks~\citep{deng2025fable, imgrund2025adversarial, arif2025forecasting}, in which subtle manipulations of the input data can lead to significant changes in the output forecasts at targeted locations.
+Practical weather forecasting systems are not immune to these manipulations, as exemplified by the 2014 cyber intrusion into NOAA systems that disrupted satellite data used by numerical weather prediction models\footnote{\url{https://www.pbs.org/newshour/nation/chinese-hackers-breach-u-s-weather-system}}.
+More recently, French authorities investigated suspected tampering with of temperature sensors at the Paris Charles de Gaulle Airport after unusual temperature spikes coincided with profitable weather bets on Polymarket\footnote{\url{https://www.businessinsider.com/polymarket-paris-weather-bet-insider-trading-manipulation-2026-4}.}.
+Since the weather forecasts are used to inform downstream planning and decision-making, \textbf{\emph{adversarial targets are more naturally defined at the downstream level}}---e.g., as an altered tropical cyclone path rather than a perturbed set of meteorological variables--— thereby allowing an attacker to specify targets without requiring extensive domain knowledge.
+These downstream targets can then guide the learning of adversarial inputs, driving the DLWF models to produce forecasts that induce the attackers' desired downstream outputs, as shown in Figure~\ref{fig:formulation}.

 This paper investigates the feasibility of constructing adversarial weather forecasts for downstream applications.
 Specifically, we focus on tropical cyclone (TC) trajectory prediction~\citep{wang2022review}, given both its significant socio-economic impacts---since 1980, TCs have caused more than \$2.9 trillion in damages in the United States~\footnote{Official public statistics from NOAA: \url{https://coast.noaa.gov/states/fast-facts/hurricane-costs.html}}---and the limited prior research in this critical domain.
 For example, Figure~\ref{fig:hurricane_track} illustrates a scenario in which an adversary manipulates the projected trajectory of Hurricane \textit{Irene}, diverting it from its original path towards a region with extensive oil refinery infrastructure, with the intent of disrupting the energy market and profiting from the market instability.
 Such a manipulation could have left the densely populated U.S. East Coast under-prepared while causing costly planning and resource misallocation at the targeted region.
 This underscores the necessity of investigating the feasibility of adversarial attacks on TC trajectory predictions.